KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/Measures/PHYS/Physical Function/README.md

 ## Decision history:
 Created grip strength as average of 3 trials for those who completed all 3 trials and walk speed as average of 2 trials for those who completed both trials as decided by C.W.
 Eng, M.L.
 Chan, S.F.
 Farias

+April 2020 - changed to include z-standardization of final measures

 ## Source variables:
 1. `W1_PHYS_GRIPDOM`
 2. `W1_PHYS_GRIPR1`